Joyce Echaquan's Legacy: The Fight Against Systemic Racism in Health

 Joyce Echaquan, a symbol for justice

-Current issues: the need for systemic reform
+Current challenges: the need for systemic reform

 Joyce's Principle